palletops/docker-golang-builder/README.md

 An image that can build a go source repository.
 All built artifacts from `GOPATH/bin` will be put into `/usr/local/bin`.
-The golang compiler is not in the resulting image.
+The golang compiler is removed from the resulting image, as is any source installed by `go get`.

 Available as [pallet/golang-builder][pallet-golang-builder].

+## Usage

 You should use this image to build your own images using a Dockerfile.
-For example, to build an image for [helixdns][helixdns]:
+For example, to build an image for [helixdns][helixdns], you would create a `Dockerfile` that looks like:

 ```
 FROM pallet/golang-builder